Signetics 2650: Description

 The overall design of the 2650 was based on the IBM 1130.
 As such, the 2650 has a number of features that were common on 1960s minicomputers, but rarely found on newly designed microprocessors of the 1970s.
-Among these, for instance, were status bits that were used to track the status of input/output devices, which makes it simpler to write interfacing code.
+Among these, for instance, were processor status bits that were used to track the status of input/output devices, which makes it simpler to write interfacing code.
 Another mini-like feature was its use of vectored interrupts, which allowed devices to call the correct interrupt handler code by putting its memory location on the data bus and then forcing an interrupt.
 This avoids the need to write a centralized interrupt handler that reads additional data from the bus, determines which device driver is being invoked and then calls it; the 2650 can jump directly to the correct code, potentially stored on the device itself.

-Like the 1130, the 2650's processor registers were divided into sets, with a single global register R0 used as the accumulator, and two sets of three index registers, both named R1, R2 and R3, for a total of seven registers.
+The 2650's processor registers were divided into sets, with a single global register R0 used as the accumulator, and two sets of three index registers, both named R1, R2 and R3, for a total of seven registers.
+For clarity, the second set was sometimes referred to as R1', R2' and R3' ("prime").
 At any one time, one of the two sets of indexes were visible to the CPU.
 Which set was visible was controlled by a bit in the status register, PSW.
 One could easily switch between the two sets of registers with a single instruction.
 This allowed rapid switching of values during subroutine calls, operating system switches, or handling interrupts.
-Unlike the 1130, the registers were only 8-bit wide rather than 16-bit, and there were only two sets rather than the three in the 1130.
+Unlike the 1130, the registers were only 8-bit wide rather than 16-bit, but there were two sets in the 2650 rather than one in the 1130.

 Another of its mini-like features was the extensive support for indirect addressing on most instructions.
 Many instructions require data to be read from a location in memory, in most CPUs of the era that would be a single byte of data that is stored in memory referred to by a 16-bit location.
 In the 2650, the high-bit of that 16-bit location indicated indirection, meaning that the data was not located at this location in memory, but the one encoded in the remaining 15 bits of the address.
-This style of access allowed blocks of data to be more easily accessed than in systems that provided indirection solely through special instructions or solely through index registers.
-One could step through memory by incrementing the address value stored in memory.
+This style of access allowed blocks of data to be more easily accessed than in systems that provided indirection solely through special instructions or index registers.
+One could step through memory by incrementing the address value stored in that single location in memory.
 This also resulted in considerable numbers of math instructions being applied to addresses, and to improve the performance of these operations, the 2650 included a second arithmetic logic unit just for address calculations.